artur749343/KruassanBot/README.md

 # KruassanBot
 My discord bot
-Bot can read and edit file and interpretate files on my programming language(discosculk) How to use:
+Bot can read and edit file and interpretate files on my programming language(discosculk) Bot Version alpha 0.1.0

+Questions:
+1. Why my bot on russian language? and why soo little functions on bot? my bot is not complete :(

+How to use:
 1. How start bot?
 "botinfo.json" here write token and id your server discord